dialogtekgeek/DSTC8-AVSD_official/README.md

 DSTC8-AVSD: Sentence generation task for Audio Visual Scene-aware Dialog

 ## - Track Description
-Welcome to the follow-up challenge for Audio Visual Scene-Aware Dialog (AVSD) using Natural Langauge Generation (NLG) technologies of the successor of DSTC7-AVSD.
+Welcome to the follow-up challenge for Audio Visual Scene-Aware Dialog (AVSD) using Natural Language Generation (NLG) technologies of the successor of DSTC7-AVSD.
 This challenge is one of the track for the **8th Dialog System Technology Challenges (DSTC8) workshop.**
 The task is to build a system that generates responses in a dialog about an input **video**.

 ### - Tasks

-In this challenge, systems are reuiqred to generate responses to a user input in the context of a given dialog.
+In this challenge, systems are required to generate responses to a user input in the context of a given dialog.
 This context consists of a dialog history (previous utterances between both user and system) in addition to video and audio information that comprise the scene.
-The quality of a system response automatically generated is evaluated using objective measures to see how good the generated responses are in terms of the naturalness and informativeness.
+The quality of a system response automatically generated will be evaluated using objective measures to see how good the generated responses are in terms of the naturalness and informativeness.

 #### 1. Task 1: Video and Text
     a.
 Use the video and text training data provided but no external data sources,